btrettel/flt/to-do.md

 Priorities:

-- Remove `-static` and whatnot due to conflicts with OpenMP?
 - Change config.ini to depends.ini and f90lint.ini in py directory.
 Add explanations of every item in comments.
 - `depends.py` input file: Prune to the minimum to reduce code maintenance and confusion when using. no mk/depends.mk specification, etc.
 - `f90lint`: